not-a-bird/steem-bash/README.md

     * comments
     * rewards

+A `-f` option to watch followers of the specified account has been added that will produce voting and comment notifications for any accoutns that are being followed by the specified account.

 For notifications to work, notify-send must be installed and the notification daemon needs to be running.
 Otherwise the script will dump debugging messages to the terminal instead of displaying notifications.